 Clever leaders must be comfortable with being honest with others, especially when they are not sure of the next step.
 Being open to ideas and ready to make changes for the better is a strength that all leaders should develop.
 This is also an important motivator for your team - everyone likes to be listened to.
 It makes them feel that their opinions and ideas are valued and that they play an important role in the project and company.

 Clever Leaders have the ability to drive themselves to achieve a goal just for the sake of achievement.

 It can sometimes be difficult but, Clever leaders have an endless amount of positive energy.
 They are able to face problems with a can-do attitude even when the odds are stacked against them.

 Maintaining your passion is what keeps the project moving.
 It can be achieved by setting and celebrating the small goals.
-Give yourself a pat on the back for you own achievements (as a leader you may find that no one else will).
-If you are happy and confident in your own progress then some of this positivity will rub-off on your team - even in the most difficult times.
+Give yourself a pat on the back for your own achievements (as a leader you may find that no one else will).
+If you are happy and confident in your own progress then some of this positivity will rub off on your team - even in the most difficult times.